EightBitBoy/grafie/README.md

 **The plugin has not been released yet!
 Everything below is still work in progress!**

 ## About
-Grafie encrypts files containing sensitive information in your repository.
+Grafie encrypts files which contain sensitive information in your repository.

 Sometimes it is difficult to exclude (semi-)secret but important information from a repository.
 This might be special configuration files or API keys which should not be visible to the general public.
 Removing such information from a repository makes working on a project and building it difficult for everyone, secrets must be configured on every developer's machine and every continuous integration system.
 Changes to those secrets means reconfiguring all systems too.